confluentinc/examples/replicator-schema-translation/README.md

 1. Create a subject in the source Schema Registry.
 2. Prepare for schema translation.
 3. Execute Replicator to perform migration.
-4. Post translation Schema registry configuration.
+4. Post-translation Schema Registry configuration.

 ### Step 1: